Läderach: Products

+Läderach mainly produces chocolate bars, pralines and confectionery; the best-selling products include hazelnut milk and dark almond chocolate.
+There are also various chocolate snacks, seasonal and gift items.
+Since 2022, the company has also offered a vegan chocolate line featuring four products based on cashew-based milk.

+According to Läderach, the company controls the entire production process of its chocolate, whose cocoa beans come from cooperation with farmers in Madagascar, Costa Rica, Trinidad, Ghana, Brazil and Ecuador.

 Social stances

-Jürg Läderach and his son Johannes have been involved in Christianity for Today (CFT) for many years.
-Further, management staff of Läderach company are high-ranking members of CFT.
-CFT takes a conservative position on certain social issues, such as rejection of same-sex partnerships and opposition to abortion.
+Jürg Läderach and his son Johannes were active in the association Christianity for Today (CFT), which was dissolved in 2022.
+Further, management staff of Läderach company were high-ranking members of CFT.
+CFT took a conservative position on certain social issues, such as rejection of same-sex partnerships and opposition to abortion.

-In addition, Jürg and Johannes Läderach are co-organizers of the "March for Life", an annual gathering to promote pro-life views.
-Jürg Läderach has also been fighting against laws advancing same-sex marriage and pornography for years.
-Swiss and German LGBT groups call for a boycott of the Läderach Products.
+In addition, Jürg and Johannes Läderach were co-organizers of the "March for Life", an annual gathering to promote pro-life views.
+Jürg Läderach has fought against laws advancing same-sex marriage and pornography for years.
+In January 2020, Swiss and German LGBT groups call for a boycott of the Läderach Products.
 Swiss International Air Lines ended their collaboration with Läderach in November 2019.
 Johannes Läderach publicly distanced himself from so-called homophobic statements, stating that he would never want to hurt or discriminate against people because of their sexual orientation.